MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-5-General-Services-Administration/subchapter-F-Special-Categories-Contracting/part-538-Federal-Supply-Schedule-Contracting/subpart-538.2-Establishing-Administering-Federal-Supply-Schedules/section-538.273.md

 (3) 552.238-72, Information Collection Requirements.
 Use in all FSS solicitations.

-(b) As prescribed in this paragraph, insert the following clause and provision as an addendum to 52.212-1, Instructions to Offerors - Commercial Products and Commercial Services:
+(b) As prescribed in this paragraph, insert the following clause and provision as an addendum to 52.212-1, Instructions to Offerors—Commercial Products and Commercial Services:

 (1) 552.238-73, Identification of Electronic Office Equipment Providing Accessibility for Individuals with Disabilities.
 Use only in FSS solicitations for electronic office equipment.

 (2) 552.238-74, Introduction of New Supplies/Services (INSS).
 Use only in FSS solicitations allowing the introduction of new supplies/services.
 Note: GSA Form 1649, Notification of Federal Supply Schedule Improvement, may be required if revising a Special Item Number (SIN).

-(c) As prescribed in this paragraph, insert the following provisions as an addendum to 52.212-2, Evaluation - Commercial Products and Commercial Services:
+(c) As prescribed in this paragraph, insert the following provisions as an addendum to 52.212-2, Evaluation—Commercial Products and Commercial Services:

-(1) 552.238-75, Evaluation - Commercial Products and Commercial Services (Federal Supply Schedules).
+(1) 552.238-75, Evaluation—Commercial Products and Commercial Services (Federal Supply Schedules).
 Use in FSS standing solicitations.

 (2) 552.238-76, Use of Non-Government Employees to Review Offers.
 Use only in FSS solicitations when non-government employees may be utilized to review solicitation responses.